promanenko/gigaspaces-sbp-jekyll/modeling-your-data.markdown

 ### Non-Embedded Model

-With the non-Embedded model the **Author** and the **Book** would look like this - See how the IDs of the Books are stored within the Author object rather than the Books themselvs.
-These are stored as seperate Space objects:
+With the non-Embedded model the **Author** and the **Book** would look like this - See how the IDs of the Books are stored within the Author object rather than the Books themselves.
+These are stored as separate Space objects:

 {% inittab non-Embedded %}
 {% tabcontent The Author Entity %}